Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

    <b>Both</b>:<br>
    There is no need to install anything.
 The zip you downloaded will be used to quickly set up DialogFlow.

-3) Make your local server available online using either serveo, localtunnel or a heroku link<br>
+3) Make your local server available online using either Serveo, Localtunnel or a Heroku link<br>
-  To use Serveo, run this in your terminal window:
+  To use **Serveo**, run this in your terminal window:
     ```
     $ ssh -R 80:localhost:5000 serveo.net
     ```